 Shannon is a marketing geek at heart.
 She’s been writing web content and blogging before it was even cool to do.
-Her day job is at Smart Solutions where she’s a digital strategist.
-After work she can be found, blogging about going green, listening to the wonderful sounds of Wilco and exploring Central Oregon with her two kids, Benjamin and EmmyLu and husband Brian.
+She can be found, blogging about going green, listening to the wonderful sounds of Wilco and exploring Central Oregon with her two kids, Benjamin and EmmyLu and husband Brian.

 Kecia Kubota is a Creative Business Consultant and Coach.
 Her passion is helping entrepreneurs and small business owners to discover how to make their passion a viable, sustainable, and profitable venture.
 She has a Masters Degree in International Affairs, with an emphasis on intercultural management and training and has spent 10 years in the photography industry working alongside her brother to grow his business from three people in the garage to a 25-employee multi-million dollar company.
 He was the “Idea Guy.”
 She was the “Make It Happen Seesta.”